Copper

 Research and Development

-Active research programs are underway to develop improved substitutes for Copper in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Copper required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Copper altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Copper required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.

 More on Copper